code-423n4/2023-04-rubicon-findings/data/GuiLamas-G.md

 2)Strings that are more than 32 characters will require more than 1 storage slot, costing more gas.
 Consider reducing the message length to less than 32 characters or use error codes:
 --------Line 65 ("migrate: BATH TOKENS V2 STUCK IN THE CONTRACT");

-*** BATHBUDDY ***
-1) Same recommendation as in BathHouseV2: Use immutable variables instead of state variables.
+2) Same recommendation as in BathHouseV2: Use immutable variables instead of state variables.
 Immutable variables are initialized at deployment time, and their values are hardcoded into the bytecode.
 Accessing them is generally cheaper than accessing state variables, which require a storage read operation.
 The following variables can be made immutable Lines 46-48:

 address immutable public owner;
 address immutable public myBathTokenBuddy;
 address immutable public bathHouse;

-2)Strings that are more than 32 characters will require more than 1 storage slot, costing more gas.
+3)Strings that are more than 32 characters will require more than 1 storage slot, costing more gas.
 Consider reducing the message length to less than 32 characters or use error codes:
 ----------Lines 105 ("You are not my beloved bath house!");
 ----------------122 ("I have not started a bathToken friendship");
 ----------------143 ("I have not started a bathToken friendship");